 The Psy.D. coursework at the Wright spans three years of study.
 The fall and winter trimesters last 13 weeks; the spring trimester is ten weeks long.
 The Wright student is engaged in clinical practica in all three years.
 All academic coursework relates to this practice base through the Case Conference/Professional Development Seminar Sequence, which spans the three years of academic residency.
 These small classes provide a home base where each student's professional identity can be developed and supported.

-The Wright Institute's Doctor of Psychology (Psy.D.) in Clinical Psychology program is fully accredited by the American Psychological Association's Committee on Accreditation.
-In its most recent review, the American Psychological Association's Committee on Accreditation awarded the Psy.D. program its highest rating - seven years of continued accreditation.
+The Wright Institute's Doctor of Psychology (Psy.D.) in Clinical Psychology program is fully accredited by the American Psychological Association's Commission on Accreditation*.
+In its most recent review, the American Psychological Association's Commission on Accreditation awarded the PsyD. program seven years of continued accreditation.